goergen95/sensorbox-docu/_drafts/Assembly2.md

 Take one +/- part from the Breadboard and paste it on the bottom side of the Raspberry Pie mounting plate and connect it with the jumper-cables: red for (+) and black for (-).

-Paste Duallock-tape on the inner side of the cover using template """X""""  and on the backside of  the Powerbank.
-Attach the wireless charger on the Powerbank and connect the USB-power-cable to the Raspberry Pie.
+Connect the USB-power-cable to the Raspberry Pie.
 Put the Powerbank on the inner side of the containment box cover.

 <img src="images/pi_mount_rdy.jpg" alt="" />